 Enter the size of your laser's bed and name the device as it'll show up in your menus.

 Enter the origin (0,0) position of your machine.

 In LightBurn, the status bar on the bottom of the main window will show connection status to the device.
 In the event LightBurn cannot find your laser, it's likely to show like below.

-In the event your networking is spotty, you can right-click the "Devices" button to re-connect to any laser; not just your Ruida controller.
+In the event your networking is spotty, you can right-click the "Devices" button to restart the currently selected device connection.

 This guide was originally made for our Forums on October 20th, 2019.
 You can find the original guide here.